Best Task Management Software & Tools

 As such, project managers can find themselves dedicating a lot of time to chasing other team members’ tasks, even if the task is an action that has been recorded in the minutes of a meeting.

-Management apps can save project managers a lot of legwork.
+Task management apps like monday.com can save project managers a lot of legwork.
 When other team members take action in a meeting, the project manager just needs to make a note of it and add it to their task management tool.
 They then assign it to the right team member and it will show up in their own personal to-do list for the day.
 This keeps the team members accountable for their own workload.

 Best of all, the project manager can monitor other team members’ progress and see how they are coming along.
 They can filter the project’s task list by resource to see who’s working on what and get an at-a-glance view of each team member’s workload.
 They can even send prompts to let them know when a deadline is close.